ahdilmore/GenomicUF/README.md

 3) Run bed_to_fasta.sh to slice sequencing files for input to HMMER alignment

 ## HAZEL TODO
-1) Figure out how to build per-gene tree for gene of interest
+1) Obtain permissions in barnacle2 to write to Celeste's directories
-2) Solve issue with prokka annotations (contact people who could help with this)
+2) Write scripts to build per gene trees